ndipatri/RoboGaggia/README.md

 1. Integrated scale that fits in the drip tray
 2. Dual PID temperature controllers
-3. PID pressure controller that implements Pre-Infusion and a fixed Flow Profile
+3. PID pressure controller that implements Pre-Infusion and a fixed Flow Profile.
+4. Live flow telemetry sent to Adafruit.IO for flow analytics
-4. Auto-Fill water reservoir
+5. Auto-Fill water reservoir
-5. Auto-Shutoff
+6. Auto-Shutoff
-6. Microcontroller-based automated brew process that eliminates the need for the Brew or Steam buttons.
+7. Microcontroller-based automated brew process that eliminates the need for the Brew or Steam buttons.
-7. Cool-down feature to assist in cooling down the heater for brewing.
+8. Cool-down feature to assist in cooling down the heater for brewing.
-8. Clean feature which automates much of the rather tedious process of backflushing the Gaggia's grouphead with Cafiza cleaner.
+9. Clean feature which automates much of the rather tedious process of backflushing the Gaggia's grouphead with Cafiza cleaner.

 # Disclaimer